rcoenmans/pelican-bootstrap-figures/Readme.md

-# Pelican Bootstrap Figures Plugin
+# Bootstap figures plugin for Pelican

 A Pelican plugin that creates a Bootstrap figure element with figure caption out of images.